ThatBlokeCalledJay/auto-app-version/README.md

 ---

 4. Setup some variables.
-  * A variable to hold the the latest version number (Initiate with 1.0.0 or whatever your current version number is).
+  * A `VersionVariable` to hold the the latest version number (Initiate with 1.0.0 or whatever your current version number is).
 This variable will be automatically updated by AutoAppVersion.
+In the screenshot below, I have called mine `AutoVersion`.
-  * A variable for your [DevOps Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts).
+  * A variable to hold your [DevOps Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts).
 Why do you need a PAT?
 AutoAppVersion has to update your `VersionVariable` via the DevOps api.
 Your PAT is required for authentication.

 ---